MrsWinchester/minions./README.md

 py manage.py runserver

 Open http://127.0.0.1:8000 (or http://localhost:8000
-) — the home page lists upcoming shows.
+— The home page lists upcoming shows.

 4) **Sphinx documentation**
    - Enabled `autodoc` and used `sphinx-apidoc` to generate RST stubs for `band` and `minions_site`.